 TCAD - Synopsys

 Synopsys TCAD is a widely used commercial software suite for simulating semiconductor device behavior and fabrication processes.
-It offers physics-based models to analyze radiation effects such as electron-hole pair generation, charge transport, and trap formation from high-energy ion interactions.
-The tool is especially effective for evaluating SEU/SET based on LET, as well as TID effects.
+It provides physics-based models to analyze radiation effects, including electron-hole pair generation, charge transport, and trap formation induced by energetic particles.
+The tool is especially effective for evaluating SEU/SET as a function of LET, as well as for modeling TID.

-Using transient simulation, TCAD can model time-dependent current density, voltage transients, and parameter shifts in transistors, enabling quantitative predictions before experimental SEE testing.
+Using transient simulation, TCAD can model time-dependent current density, voltage transients, and parameter shifts in transistors, enabling quantitative predictions ahead of experimental SEE testing.

 synopsysTCAD